 At the LSU Department of Residential Life, we focus on enhancing the student’s living and learning experience.
 To this end, we invite parents and family members to be partners in your student’s success on campus.

 While a parent’s first reaction may be to ‘fix it’ for the student, remember problem solving is a life-long skill that reaches far beyond academia.
 As a parent, encourage your student to resolve problems by using the on-campus resources available to them both inside the Department of Residential Life and beyond.

-If feel a situation warrants your involvement escalate it to our professional staff and contact the community’s professional in-hall staff, the Residence Life Coordinator (RLC), rather than your student’s RA.
+If you feel a situation warrants your involvement, escalate it to the community’s professional in-hall staff, the Residence Coordinator (RC), rather than your student’s RA.
 Remember RAs are students too, have a lot on their plates, and are under no obligation to give out their personal cell phone numbers.